Thwin-Htut-Aung/Resource-Management/README.md

-# Resource-Management
+# Inventory management
-A miniature resource management system in which users can peform CRUD of lists of employees, departments and products.
+An inventory management system in which users can peform CRUD of lists of employees, departments and products.